 Kitchen & Bathroom Extensions

 Kitchen and bathroom extensions are slightly more expensive than other extension types as you have to factor in a lot of plumbing installation.
-For a bathroom, you should add about £5,000 on top of the cost of a standard extension.
+For a bathroom, you should add £5,000-£9,000 on top of the cost of a standard extension.
 This is a rough figure as it could still vary depending on what appliances you want installed e.g. toilet, shower, bath.
-A kitchen will cost a little more than a bathroom; once again, this is dependent on the quality of materials used, but it could cost you anything between £6,000 to £14,000 extra.
+A kitchen will cost more than a bathroom; once again, this is dependent on the quality of materials used, but it could cost you anything between £15,000-£35,000 more than the price of a standards single-storey extension.

 Loft Conversion

 Before building your extension or loft conversion, it is important to make sure that you have everything planned and in place to ensure the best results and no hurdles.
 One thing that you will need to consider is whether you will need planning permission or not.
-Some extension will be considered as a permitted development right, which will therefore require no planning permission.
+Some extensions will be considered permitted developments, which will, therefore, require no planning permission.
 However, depending on the size of your extension and whether you live in a conservation area, there may be restrictions that apply, and you may need to apply for planning permission.

-If you are required to apply for planning permission, your builders should be able to provide you with architectural drawings and plannings to help you to gain rights.
+If you are required to apply for planning permission, your builders should be able to provide you with architectural drawings to help you gain rights.
 Below are some of the things that could cause you to need planning permission:

 If you are still unsure if you need planning permission, take a look at Homebuilding & Renovating’s article or contact your local planning authority.
 If you know you need planning permission, you can simply apply online.